Cluster Ising quantum batteries can mimic super-extensive charging power: Model

 \end{widetext} with

-Here, $\sigma^{\alpha}_j$, ($\alpha=x,y,z$) are the Pauli matrices in the usual representation for the site $j$, $\phi_{1/2}$ are free real parameters, $N$ is the number of sites composing the chain and $n<N$ is the range of the cluster interaction term.
-We adopt periodic boundary conditions.
-The two Hamiltonians under investigation are distinguished by a different form of the multi-spin interaction.
-In the case of $H_1$, a single term with a string of $n+1$ Pauli matrices is present.
-As far as $H_2$ is concerned, one has multiple strings of lengths 3,4,..,$n+1$, all with the same coefficient in front.
-The $1/n$ term is introduced to have extensive energies in the thermodynamic limit.\\ Both models are Wigner-Jordan integrable, meaning that they can be mapped to free fermion models~\cite{FranchiniBook2017}.
-It is worth to note that a model with different weights in front of each string would also be integrable, but we do not consider it.
-Explicitly, to solve the models, one first performs the Wigner-Jordan transformation to spinless fermions $c_j$ given by~\cite{JordanWigner1928}
+Here, $\sigma^{\alpha}_j$, ($\alpha=x,y,z$) are the Pauli matrices in the usual representation for the site $j$, { $\phi$ is a free real parameter}, $N$ is the number of sites composing the chain and $n<N$ is the range of the cluster interaction term.
+We adopt periodic boundary conditions. { The Hamiltonian under investigation is characterized by multiple spin} strings of lengths 3,4,..,$n+1$, all with the same coefficient in front.
+In analogy with what usually done in the Dicke QB case~\cite{JuliaFarrePRR2020}, the $1/n$ term is introduced to have extensive energies in the thermodynamic limit.\\ {The model is} Jordan-Wigner integrable, meaning that {it} can be mapped into a free fermion system~\cite{FranchiniBook2017}.
+It is worth noting that a model with different weights in front of each string would also be integrable, but { we do not consider this case in the following}.
+Explicitly, to solve the model, one first performs the Jordan-Wigner transformation to spinless fermions $c_j$ given by~\cite{JordanWigner1928}